KevinZhanglulu/reasync-hooks/README.md

 ### Advanced example: fetch data and handle error

 There are two examples.
-One uses the **re-async**, the other **only** uses **hooks**.
+One uses the **reasync-hooks**, the other **only** uses **hooks**.
 Both examples implement the same goal that fetch data and, if successful, notify the data, otherwise notify the error message.

 #### 1.Only use react hooks

-**Note**: This example is only used to help users understand the usage of re-async and is not recommended.
+**Note**: This example is only used to help users understand the usage of reasync-hooks and is not recommended.

 ```jsx
 import React, { useEffect, useState } from "react";